 Looking more deeply into Navy rum it surprises me how rich is the mining.
-A sub-vein I’ll explore below is touring the Deptford Dockyard (pictured below) including the rum stores, a stop on the industrial tour circuit in the 19th century.
+A sub-vein I’ll explore is touring the Deptford Dockyard (pictured below) including the rum stores, a stop on the industrial tour circuit of the 19th century.

-Deptford Victualling Yard was the complex of yards, works and storehouses in south London where supplies were manufactured, marshalled and shipped around the world for the British Navy.
-The main dockyard was closed in 1869 but the victualling portion continued in use for almost another 100 years, finally shutting in 1961.
+Deptford Victualling Yard was the complex of yards, works, and storehouses in south London where supplies were manufactured, marshalled, and shipped around the world for the British Navy.
+The main dockyard closed in 1869 but the victualling portion continued in use for almost 100 years, finally shutting in 1961.

 For in-depth resources on navy rum history, a book-length study of the subject appeared 22 years ago, Nelson’s Blood: The Story of Naval Rum by James Pack.
-I will read it in toto one day but for now must be content with short extracts – still it is helpful, especially on blending and proof.
+I will read it in toto one day but for now have been content with short extracts.
+Still, it is helpful, especially on blending and proofs.

-Numerous online miscellaneous resources, extending to the major Commonwealth countries, are still helpful: with all these together you get a vue d’ensemble.
-Some contain inaccuracies or simplifications though, for example regarding the original proof at which the uncut liquor was issued.
+Numerous online miscellaneous resources from the major Commonwealth countries also exist.
+Some have inaccuracies or simplifications though, for example regarding the original proof at which the uncut liquor was issued, so caution is necessary.

-This short piece by Jacqui Good on Canadian naval rum is interesting on numerous points including that Canadian sailors sometimes palmed their tot!
-They used Coca-Cola to feign drinking it and secreted the tots until enough was available for a clandestine shipboard party.
+This short piece by Jacqui Good on Canadian naval rum is helpful on numerous points including that Canadian sailors sometimes palmed their tots.
+They used Coca-Cola to feign drinking it and secreted the drinks until enough was available for a clandestine shipboard party.

-The image of the polite, law-abiding Canada the world has had for years was always rather exaggerated.
-But remember, we didn’t settle a continent’s width and help win major conflicts by being Goody Two-shoes.
+(The global image of the “polite”, law-abiding Canadian, or at least that Canadians like to project, has always been exaggerated.
+But in truth, we didn’t populate a continent’s width and help win major world conflicts by being a Goody Two-shoes).

 Some of the last U.K. rum stocks are still available, at a price of course.
 Four decades after the ration ceased in 1970 the U.K. government sold off most of the surplus, stored for years in wickered stone flagons, to a firm that mingled and bottled them in luxury format.